normansuesstrunk/mongo-rag/README.md

 ### 2. Load Sample Data in MongoDB Atlas

 Create a mongodb atlas account, log in and import the [sample-mflix](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/) dataset.
 The dataset already contains embedded_movies collection with embeddings for the plot field.
-This was embedded by
+We are going to index the movies collection from scratch with a huggingface transformers model.

 ### 3. Create Vector Search Index in MongoDB Atlas